 How to: Debug ASP.NET Exceptions

 Debugging exceptions is an important part of developing a robust ASP.NET application.
-General information about how to debug exceptions is at Exception Handling (Debugging).
+General information about how to debug exceptions is at Managing Exceptions with the Debugger.

 To debug unhandled ASP.NET exceptions, you must make sure that the debugger stops for them.
 The ASP.NET runtime has a top-level exception handler.
 Therefore, the debugger never breaks on unhandled exceptions by default.
 To break into the debugger when an exception is thrown, you must select Break when an exception is: Thrown setting for that specific exception in the Exceptions dialog box.